zonal42/STM32_Projects/f103c8_sdcard_bootloader/README.md

 After restarting;

-if press the load button quickly, it loads .bin file from sdcard and it runs software written from sd card . if press the clear button quickly, it clears flash memory for writing software.
+if press the load button quickly, it loads .bin file from sdcard and it runs software written from sd card .

+if press the clear button quickly, it clears flash memory for writing software.

 otherwise;

+bootloader function;
-bootloader function if have a software in flash memory, it runs the software in flash memory. bootloader function if haven't a software in flash memory, it waits until take load command from user.
+                    if have a software in flash memory, it runs the software in flash memory. if haven't a software in flash memory, it waits until take load command from user.

 app-demo is making sliding between three leds.

 Other application makes loading, clearing, running processes.